Legal Documents and Notes Cookies and Tracking Policy

 Do Not Track settings

 Through certain web browser settings, you may have the option to utilize Do Not Track technology to control the tracking of your online activities across websites and/or mobile applications.
+We honor and abide by Do Not Track browser technology signals.
 Please note, however, that Credit Suisse may not always be able to recognize Do Not Track signals from your browser.
 The use of Do Not Track technology may prevent the consent manager from properly displaying.

 Please note that, unlike cookies, you cannot control the deletion of tracking pixels yourself (e.g. by deleting them from your browser cache) because tracking pixels, unlike cookies, are stored on the servers of online advertisers and not in your browser.